LatteSundae/RaveeV.github.io/ImThong/readme.md

 1.Table number : The table number now is randomize and only it is visible in administrator part.
 Instead Table number should be input by the  customer.

-2.Beautiful Index page : Now index page have only carousel which actually should have more component like about us or contact information.
+2.Beautiful Index page : Now index page have only text and paragraph of restaurant detail.
+For more beautiful should include carousel, promotion, and etc.

 3.Administrator Login : Login should be available for administrator side.